adgellida/ubunsys/README.md

 Load saved configurations of personalized user installations.

-Download updated database about ppas each time you open app independet of app version.
+Download updated database about ppas each time you open app independent of app version.

 Uninstall packages.